tambiasawo/TodoList/README.md

 - and delete an item.
 Also, you can clear your list when all done.
 I developed this app using HTML, CSS and JS.

+Note: The items displayed in the app, do not delete when the page is reloaded.
+They are only deleted when the refresh icon within the app is clicked.

 Try out a live demo @ https://project1-to-do-list.netlify.app/